Call 877-558-2557

 How much does swamp cooler installation cost?

-Most replacement installs land around $1,500 to $3,500 when the new cooler goes in the same location.
+A useful planning range for a same-location replacement is about $1,500 to $3,500.
 Smaller window or side units can cost less, while new roof-mounted or ducted whole-home installations can run $2,000 to $6,000 or more.

 Is it cheaper to replace a swamp cooler in the same location?